GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/09-slices/README.md

 # "If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea."
 ― Antoine de Saint-Exupéry

+### "A function cannot dictate how it works with data.
+The data tells the API how it's supposed to work."
+- Bill Kennedy

 # Video
 [SOON TO BE PUBLISHED Here is the video on youtube]()